Random curves, scaling limits and Loewner evolutions: Proof of the main theorem

+Finally we reformulate the above somewhat technical results into the following cleaner theorem (implied by the previous proposition as explained above) on the H\"older continuity of the driving processes.
+The theorem follows from the statement \ref{enui: prop contdrv 2} of Proposition~\ref{pr: contdrv} above and Lemma~7.1.6 and the proof of Theorem~7.1.5 in \cite{durrett-1996-}.

-\begin{theorem} If Condition~\ref{def: b unf crossing} holds, then each $\P \in \Sigma_\disc$ is supported on Loewner chains which are $\alpha$-H\"older continuous for any $0 < \alpha < 1/2$ and the $\alpha$-H\"older norm of the driving process restricted to $[0,T]$ for $T>0$ is stochastically bounded. \end{theorem}
+\begin{theorem} If Condition~\ref{def: b unf crossing} holds, then for each $\P \in \Sigma_\disc$ the curve $\gamma$ is a Loewner chain which has $\alpha$-H\"older continuous driving process $\P$-almost surely for any $0 < \alpha < 1/2$ and the $\alpha$-H\"older norm of the driving process restricted to $[0,T]$ for $T>0$ is stochastically bounded. \end{theorem}